Berkeley’s vibrant entrepreneurial ecosystem extends across virtually every corner of campus and the broad Cal community.

 Berkeley alumni — including inventors and entrepreneurs like Apple’s legendary co-founder Steve Wozniak ’86, VMware co-founder Diane Greene ’88, and visionary business leaders like Warby Parker co-founder Dave Gilboa ’03 — have changed the world.
 What will YOU do next?

-Our team of University Development and Alumni Relations staff can help guide you through the extensive innovation landscape of UC Berkeley.
-Our team members have broad campus and alumni networks as well as experience across multiple campus areas.
+Our team, comprising staff from the alumni relations and philanthropy arms of University Development and Alumni Relations, can help guide you through the extensive innovation landscape of UC Berkeley.
+We have broad campus and alumni networks as well as experience across multiple campus areas.

 - We help stakeholders engage with Berkeley in mutually beneficial ways.